TABLE OF CONTENTS

 Introduction

-Ardens Manager now includes a new feature that allows users to visualise patient data geographically using interactive maps.
+Ardens Manager includes a feature that allows users to visualise patient data geographically using interactive maps.
 This enhancement transforms traditional data views into dynamic, location-based insights, helping practices, PCNs, and ICBs better understand and respond to the needs of their populations.

 Why Visualising Data Matters